|

 Many of these members are at the front line of delivery of services

-the way in which they are expected to deliver the legislation aimed
+at the way in which they are expected to deliver the legislation

-the practices of the immigration services in relation to the treatment
+about the practices of the immigration services in relation to

-of asylum seekers, particularly asylum seeker families.
-We have
+the treatment of asylum seekers, particularly asylum seeker families.

-been particularly alarmed by the practices of removal by dawn raids
+We have been particularly alarmed by the practices of removal

-and the detention of children and families.
-We are worried at the
+by dawn raids and the detention of children and families.
+We are

-impact of these practices on the children of asylum seekers and
+worried at the impact of these practices on the children of asylum

-we believe that it breaches the rights of these children under the
+seekers and we believe that it breaches the rights of these children

-UN Convention on the Rights of the Child (UNCRC), as well as domestic
+under the UN Convention on the Rights of the Child (UNCRC), as

-legislation, both UK and Scottish, which states that the welfare
+well as domestic legislation, both UK and Scottish, which states

-of the child must be paramount.
-We are also concerned at the effect
+that the welfare of the child must be paramount.
+We are also concerned

-on other children, whether or not asylum seekers, of seeing their
+at the effect on other children, whether or not asylum seekers,

 UNISON Scotland believes that immigration enriches